theredguychas21gmailcom/snake-multiplayer/README.md

 ### 2. Compilation

-Compilation is not nessecary, I release the updates with pre-compiled.
+Compilation is **not nessecary**, I will release the updates to the game pre-compiled.
 If needed to recompile - check the instructions below.

 ### 3. Execution
-The game is provided with a Make-file, placed in `/Snake/C/Makefile`.
+The game is provided with a `Makefile`, placed in `/Snake/C/Makefile`.
 It includes functions, such as:
 ```bash
 make //compile the project inside of the folder where Makefile is placed
 make run //run the game